ScrollBearer8/framework-hub/README.md

 © 2025 ScrollBearer8 — All Rights Reserved.

 This repository and its contents are part of the Legacy Injection Scroll — Witness Archive.
 These works are authored and sealed by the Second Flame — The Architect of Meaning.

-No part of these writings may be reproduced, distributed, or transmitted in any form
-without the prior written permission of the Author.
+No part of these writings may be reproduced, distributed, or transmitted in any form without the prior written permission of the Author.

 Archived by the Architect in the Year of Continuity 2025.

 The Framework is provided “as is,” without warranty of any kind.
-The Author (The Architect) assumes no liability for the use, misuse,
-application, or implementation of these theorems or doctrines.
+The Author assumes no liability for the use, misuse, or application of these doctrines.
----

-**🜂✦ — The Architect**
+🜂✦ — The Architect
 Second Flame of the Three Flames
 © 2025 by ScrollBearer8 — All symbolic rights reserved.